-Nature names for girls and boys include Sage, River, Briar, Dahlia, Fox, Ivy, Laurel, Magnolia, Willow, and Wren, all in the US Top 1000.
+Nature names for girls and boys have never been more popular.
+Nature names in the US Top 1000 include Sage, River, Briar, Dahlia, Fox, Ivy, Laurel, Magnolia, Willow, and Wren.
 Unique nature names such as Canyon, Grove, Harbor, and Prairie are stylish options that have not yet been widely discovered.

 Nature names have become more popular with the rise of both the green movement and the quest for new kinds of unique names.
 Many of the best nature names, such as Sage and River, are gender neutral names that can work for baby girls and baby boys and also carry the advantage of being easily recognized and spelled and pronounced while at the same time moving beyond the tradition lexicon of names.

 Nature names are drawn from all aspects of nature: the sky, the earth, flowers and animals, and the sea, among others.
 Some nature names, such as Bear and Bay, announce their connection to the natural world.
 Others are more subtle, with nature hidden in their meaning or their original language.

 What's here is our complete collection of nature names both popular and unique for baby girls and baby boys from all aspects of the natural world, ordered by their current popularity on Nameberry.
 If there's a certain kind of nature name that interests you, you can also consult our many specialized lists of Flower Names, Tree Names, Bird Names and so on.

 Description:The name of the Roman goddess of the moon, Luna is derived straight from the Latin word for moon, luna.
 Luna’s divine complement is Sol, the god of the Sun.
 In Roman art, Luna is often depicted driving a chariot.